-1.2.
+4.2.
 Lobbying Topics

-The Lobbying Committee, as outlined in section 3.9 of the CAPIC By-laws, will encompass the following subject matter, which may be further subdivided and/or may adopt any such other subject as deemed appropriate: Regulatory Issues, Inland Immigration Issues and Overseas Immigration Issues.
-All of these issues may be further subdivided amongst the sub-committees, as appointed by the association.
+The Policy and Lobbying Committee, as outlined in section 11(f)(iii) of the Board Policy, will encompass the following subject matter, which may be further subdivided and/or may adopt any such other subject as deemed appropriate: Regulatory Issues, Inland Immigration Issues and Overseas Immigration Issues.

-1.3.
-The Lobbying Committee's Responsibilities
+4.3.
+The Policy and Lobbying Committee's Responsibilities

-The Lobbying Committee's main responsibilities, as per section 3.9 (a-g) of the By-laws, shall include:
+The Policy and Lobbying Committee's main responsibilities, as per section 11(f)(iv) of the Board Policy, shall include:

-- 1.1.1.
-Recommending to the Board of Directors' the goals and priorities for the Committee; - 1.1.2.
-Organizing and planning in cooperation with the Communications Committee, and implementing a strategy for delivering messages on the Corporation's position regarding a variety of issues - 1.1.3.
-Monitoring, reviewing, considering and critiquing the various acts, regulations, memorandum, policies, proposals and other instruments of the various parties that conduct or may conduct activities that do or may affect the affairs of the Members of the Corporation or the Corporation itself. - 1.1.4.
-Developing proposals, suggestions and reports on the issues related to the affairs of members of the Corporation to contribute to policy development in areas that affect the affairs of the Members of the Corporation. - 1.1.5.
-Identifying, lobbying and communicating with federal, provincial or municipal government agencies and media; and - 1.1.6.
-Lobbying, and communicate with the body designated by the Minister under the relevant provisions of IRPA as the regulator of immigration consultants, members and other stakeholders and the public on issues pertaining to immigration and public policy.
+- 4.3.1.
+Recommending to the Board of Directors' the goals and priorities for the Committee; - 4.3.2.
+Organizing and planning in cooperation with the Membership Services Committee, and implementing a strategy for delivering messages on the Corporation's position regarding a variety of issues; - 4.3.3.
+Monitoring, reviewing, considering and critiquing the various acts, regulations, memorandum, policies, proposals and other instruments of the various parties that conduct or may conduct activities that do or may affect the affairs of the Members of the Corporation or the Corporation itself; - 4.3.4.
+Developing proposals, suggestions and reports on the issues related to the affairs of Members of the Corporation to contribute to policy development in areas that affect the affairs of the Members of the Corporation;

+- 4.3.5.
+Identifying, lobbying and communicating with federal, provincial or municipal government agencies and media; - 4.3.6.
+Lobbying and communicating with the body designated by the Minister under the relevant provisions of IRPA as the regulator of immigration consultants, Members and other stakeholders, and the public on issues pertaining to immigration and public policy; and - 4.3.7.
+Lobbying and developing communications and relations with all levels of government on matters which affect the Members.